2019 US Open Cup

-Chicago Fire and Seattle Sounders are both on the cusp of equaling the record of most wins in Open Cup history.
+Chicago Fire, Seattle Sounders, and Sporting Kansas City are both on the cusp of equaling the record of most wins in Open Cup history.
 Another title for either one of these four-time champions would bring them level with Bethlehem Steel and Maccabee Los Angeles, a club formed by Israeli ex-pats, Holocaust survivors among them, who dominated the 1970s and early 80s with their five championship runs.
 Fall River Marksmen and Philadelphia Ukrainians both have four titles to their name, but are currently defunct.
-The other four-time champs, New York Greek Americans, are not among the 99 participating teams in 2017.
+The other four-time champs, New York Greek Americans, are not among the participating teams in 2019.

 Davids And Goliaths

 The romance of the U.S. Open Cup derives, in large part, from its format as a single-elimination competition open to all affiliated professional and amateur teams in the United States. $300,000 in prize money is on offer to the winner of the 2019 event, an unfathomable amount for the hopeful amateurs from the Open Division.
 And while a non-Major League Soccer side hasn’t won since the Rochester Rhinos did it back in 1999, the dream of a fairytale scramble to the final is a spur for those small sides who play for the love of the game.
 Financial inducements don’t stop with the champions, either, as the runner-up collects $100,000 and the team that advances farthest from each lower division gets $25,000.